-- Consulting with partner organizations, alumni of the EAHRP, Equitas Board members - Research of human rights issues
+- Consulting with partner organizations, alumni of the EAHRP, Equitas Board members - Research of human rights issues - The verification of participants' needs and offers prior to the training

 Formative Evaluation

 As the program is taking shape, formative evaluation is carried out to make sure the program is on the right track.
 This evaluation informs decisions about the ways to design the program.